grzegorz-jamroz/sf-doctrine-api-bundle/README.md

 # ...
 ```

-2. Configure Doctrine to store UUIDs as binary strings
+2. Configure Doctrine to store UUIDs as binary strings (optional - only if you need different type)
 ```yaml
 # config/packages/doctrine.yaml
 doctrine: